 • Install a solid fence or barrier (no gaps) between you and your neighbour to reduce the noise level.

 • Consider enclosing the equipment in a ventilated wood box with an absorbent lining, if applicable.
-Contact the equipment manufacturer or installer for advice.
+Contact the equipment manufacturer or installer for advice before doing this.

 • Modification of some equipment may reduce noise.
 Contact the manufacturer or installer for advice.